So you want to know what orienteering is all about?

 A pair of trainers or lightweight boots and jogging bottoms or similar will do fine to begin with.
 You might also want to bring a light cagoule if it looks like rain and something to change into afterwards as it can be a bit muddy at any time of year.

-Do I need to know how to use a map and compass?
+Do I need to know how to use a compass?

 Who can take part?